TomerFi/alexa_skill_ask_my_pc/README.md

 Variable name: *CATALINA_HOME*
 Variable value: the folder you've extracted from the zip file, in my case its *E:\apache-tomcat-9.0.0.M20*<br/>
 We'll get back to configuring Tomcat later.

+#### Creating a self-signed certificate
+Well, this part was actually the most fustrating part for me.<br/>
+I had now prior knowledge of creating or even using certificates before working on this project,<br/>
+There were even a couple of times I felt like quiting this project because of my difficulties overcoming this part,<br/>
+But evnetually I found a way.<br/>
+There are a couple of diffrent ways creating this certificate, maybe mine is not the most optimal one, but it works!<br/>
+So...
+Lets get started.<br/>
+- [ ] under construction

 #### Configuring
 ##### Assigning a static ip for our computer